desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/frame-CAMERA-EXPID.rst

 EXTNAME = MASK

 Mask of spectral data; 0=good.
+See the :doc:`bitmask documentation </bitmasks>` page for the definition of the bits.
 Prior to desispec/0.24.0 and software release 18.9, the MASK HDU was compressed.

-TODO: Add link to definition of which bits mean what.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~